IGM-202-2225/project-2-jgd6426/README.md

 #### Steering Behaviors

-- _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+- Same as before:
+- Wander, Stay In Bounds
+- Obstacles - other bees (too busy working to socialize), user's mouse
-- Seperation - _List all agents this state seperates from_
+- Seperation - other bees, butterflies

 #### State Transistions